 Tap the microphone icon on the left side of the panel to enter the audio mixer.

-This will open a full-screen audio mixer.
-Below the output are sliders, mute options, and level monitors for both the Mevo built-in microphone ("Mevo") and your mobile device's microphone or plugged-in audio source ("iPhone Microphone" - this may be labeled as "iPad microphone" or "Phone microphone" depending on the device you are using).
+- Below the Output are sliders, Mute options, and Level Monitors for both the Mevo built-in microphone ("Mevo") and your mobile device's microphone or plugged-in audio source ("iPhone Microphone" - this may be labeled as "iPad microphone" or "Phone microphone" depending on the device you are using).
 Both of these are sending audio to the program output by default.

 For each source, you can drag the slider to adjust the audio levels; dragging it left will lower the audio levels while dragging it right will make that source louder.